stellarwp/wpconferenceschedule/readme.txt

 = What kind of events is this plugin good for? =

-This plugin is intended for both multi-track and single-track events that would like to display thier event schedule in an easy to read, tabular format.
-It can be used by confrences, trade shows, conventions, festivals, company retreats, online events, and even wedding weekends...anything you want!
+This plugin is intended for both multi-track and single-track events that would like to display their event schedule in an easy to read, tabular format.
+It can be used by conferences, trade shows, conventions, festivals, company retreats, online events, and even wedding weekends...anything you want!

 = Is the schedule mobile responsive? =